Following a ketogenic diet can sometimes cause a red, itchy skin rash, which people commonly refer to as keto rash.

 Over time, the inflammation will continue to reduce, leaving a brownish discoloring of the skin.

-There are several possible treatment options for someone with keto rash.
+There are several possible

 For keto rashes that occur due to ketosis, eating more carbohydrate will usually resolve the rash, as this moves the body out of ketosis.

 In people with diabetes, administering insulin can reduce keto rashes.

 Friction between fitted clothing and the skin can trigger the keto rash, so wearing loose fitting clothing may also reduce it.